 What is the key ingredient for high-quality education?
 Low teacher-to-child ratios and low group sizes.
 Why is that important?
 The teachers are able to know each child on an individual level.
 Teachers track their children’s development in each domain of growth: cognitive, language, physical, social, and emotional.
-As such, they create individualized curriculum and classroom experiences accordingly to stretch their knowledge and learning.
+As such, they create individualized curricula and classroom experiences accordingly to stretch their knowledge and learning.
 Teachers can provide individual social and emotional support during conflict resolution (acknowledging feelings, sharing, taking turns, and more.)
-Our teacher retention rate is impressively high, as teaching in a setting with low ratios is rewarding and fulfilling.
+Our teacher retention rate is impressively high, as teaching in a low-ratio setting is rewarding and fulfilling.
 Our classrooms are cheerful, calm, and full of children enthusiastically exploring with ample room and materials.

 Teacher to Child Ratios

 Age Group Experiences

 Our primary concern is loving, responsive care for infants and young toddlers.
 There are many routines but few schedules.
 Each child’s needs for comfort, stimulation, nourishment, and sleep are met as they are manifested.
 The environment is arranged to allow for individual growth and to encourage exploration.
 Parents are given written daily notes about their child’s day at preschool.

 Toddlers and Twos

 The classroom routine allows for busy, active times and quiet moments.
 Teachers carefully select activities and materials based on the children’s developmental level and interests.
 Children choose their learning centers, such as dramatic play, blocks, sensory experiences, books, and manipulatives.
 Each class gathers daily for group time to connect as a classroom community and further cognitive and social growth.